|

 DEMOGRAPHICS

 Australia was first settled in 1788 as a British Penal colony.
-By 1822 no further prisoners were accepted and Australia became a nation on 1st.
+By 1822 no further prisoners were accepted and Australia became an inndependent nation on 1st.
 January 1901.

 Ethnic population within Australia now numbers about 4 million or 20% of the population.